akurey/AK-Projects-Single-Source/Slack-Application/project-slack-ssot.md

 Message: Recordé que tenemos el alias que se creo para aws <mailto:slack-poc-aws@akurey.com|slack-poc-aws@akurey.com>

+#### **Kafay Ng [2023-05-15T17:52:08.983Z]**

+Message: GM!
+Sorry I couldn't, had another meeting :hourglass:️ Y: Demo and reviewing the program
+ :hourglass_flowing_sand: T: I'll be having a couple of meetings during the morning then I'll continue reviewing the program and creating some figma files for the course
+ :no_entry_sign: B: None

+Notes: Status Update

 ## Scope

 log of decisions reducing or adding time to the scope